ploomber/soopervisor/doc/argo.rst

 The simplest solution is to mount a shared disk and have all tasks write their outputs to the shared resource.
 This reduces the need to move large datasets over the network.

 Although simple, this approach is unfeasible if the cluster spans several cloud regions and it isn't possible to mount a shared disk on all pods.
 An alternative approach is to have each task fetch its inputs over the network before execution.

-The current prototype assumes all tasks write to a shared disk.
+The current implementations assumes all tasks write to a shared disk, mounting logic can be configured using a ``soopervisor.yaml`` file.

 Full example